-Fishing location guide Werribee River stretches for over 110 kilometres.
+Welcome to the Werribee River Fishing Guide.
+The Werribee River stretches for over 110 kilometres.
 Starting as a narrow entrance from Port Philip Bay near Werribee south boat ramp, past farmlands, and goes through Werribee and all the way past Bacchus Marsh and Ballan.
 Depending on where you visit it can be great saltwater, estuary and freshwater location to fish.
-Its most popular for fishing is around the K road entrance not far from the Werribee golf course where anglers will target bream, estuary perch and prized mulloway.
+It’s most popular for fishing is around the K road entrance not far from the Werribee golf course where anglers will target bream, estuary perch and prized mulloway.

 Things to do along the Werribee River

 The Werribee River spans 110 kilometres but throughout provides nice scenic views.
 It’s a great spot to take a kayak or canoe, and certain areas are great for walking and hiking.
 But do be very careful this is well known for Tiger and Brown snakes.
 Parking is widely available a popular spot to park is above the K road cliffs and walking down the stairs to the river.
 Near the entrance of the river mouth, there are several local attractions including the Werribee Open Safari Zoo, The historic Werribee mansions and state rose garden which is brilliant towards the end of spring.
 There is also the national equestrian centre and golf course.
 The river then flows into Port Phillip Bay which is great for boating and fishing.

 Fishing the Werribee River

 Werribee River Fishing Guide highlights that you can target bream, estuary perch, mulloway, salmon, mullet, trevally, flathead and flounder.
 As you move further up into freshwater areas you can target redfin, brown trout, perch and blackfish.
 High tide is always preferable for me, The rising tide brings fish in to feed on the structure.
 Sunrise and sundown are always favourable.